 Grill/Fire Pit Policy

 Due to town ordinance, fire pits are not allowed and all open fires must have a permit from the town.
 We do permit grills.
 Charcoal grills and propane grills may be used in designated areas, no less than 40 feet from residential buildings, with the approval of the Office of Residential Life professional staff.
-Students must notify Public Safety at the beginning and completion of their use each time, and they must responsibly tend to the grill at all times.
-Public Safety and/or the Office of Residential Life has the right to extinguish a grill at any time.
+Students must notify Campus Safety at the beginning and completion of their use each time, and they must responsibly tend to the grill at all times.
+Campus Safety and/or the Office of Residential Life has the right to extinguish a grill at any time.
 Use of flammable ignition liquids such as lighter fluid or other means is permissible within the current Wheaton College policies.
 Flammable substances may NOT be stored in or around residential halls or buildings

 All of the residence hall bathrooms at Wheaton are considered gender inclusive, which means that people of any gender or gender identity may use the facilities.